wdfkit package

 Returns:

-• corrected_y – Same shape as y; unchanged if no spikes are found or if noise is degenerate.
+• corrected_y – Same shape as y; unchanged if no spikes found or noise degenerate.

-• cosmic_mask – Boolean mask, same shape as y; True at all channels that were corrected (including dilation neighbours).
-All False when nothing was found or when the mask would cover the entire spectrum.
+• cosmic_mask – Boolean mask, same shape as y; True at all corrected channels.

 Submodules